FERC accepts ISO-NE’s proposal to modify “shortage event” definition

-- SPI News: Day-Ahead Energy Market timeline changes go into effect May 23 for May 24 operating day
+- Day-Ahead Energy Market timeline changes go into effect May 23 for May 24 operating day

-- SPI News: Changes in generation resource auditing go into effect June 1
+- Changes in generation resource auditing go into effect June 1

-- SPI News: FERC accepts ISO-NE and NEPOOL proposal for flexible energy supply offers in real time
+- FERC accepts ISO-NE and NEPOOL proposal for flexible energy supply offers in real time